vLeov/php-chess/docs/read-moves.md

 ## Long Algebraic Notation (LAN)

-✨ Computers and graphical user interfaces (GUI) often prefer an easy-to-use, machine-readable format called Long Algebraic Notation.

-Remember, if reading the main line of the Sicilian Defense from a JavaScript application, you may want to use the LAN format rather than the PGN format.
-Chances are that the JavaScript chessboard will be using the LAN format for move generation.
+✨ The UCI protocol enables chess engines to communicate with user interfaces (UI) using Long Algebraic Notation (LAN) for moves.

 ```php
 use Chess\Variant\Classical\Board;